Raspberry Linzer Cookies

 - 1 cup seedless raspberry or apricot preserves

-- In a large bowl, cream butter.
-Gradually add 2/3 cup sugar, beating until light and fluffy.
+- Cream butter, gradually adding 2/3 cup sugar; beat until light and fluffy.
 Add egg yolks, one at a time, beating well after each addition.
 Combine flour and salt; gradually add to creamed mixture and mix well.
-Shape dough into a ball; cover and refrigerate 30-45 minutes or until firm.
+Shape dough into a ball; cover and refrigerate until firm, 30-45 minutes.

 - Preheat oven to 350°.
-On a surface dusted with confectioners' sugar, roll half of the dough to 1/8-in. thickness; cut with a floured 2-1/2-in. round cookie cutter.
-Repeat with remaining dough, using a floured 2-1/2-in. doughnut cutter so the center is cut out of each cookie.
+On a surface dusted with confectioners' sugar, roll dough to 1/8-in. thickness; cut with a floured 2-1/2-in. round cookie cutter.
+Using a floured 1-in. round cookie cutter, cut out centers of half of the cookies.

 - Beat egg whites until frothy.
-Combine almonds and remaining sugar.
-Brush each cookie with egg white and sprinkle with the almond mixture.
-Place on greased baking sheets.
-Bake 6-8 minutes or until lightly browned.
+Mix almonds and remaining sugar.
+Brush cookies with egg whites; sprinkle with almond mixture.
+Bake solid and window cookies 1 in. apart on greased baking sheets until lightly browned, 6-8 minutes.
 Remove to wire racks to cool completely.